wtforms/flask-wtf/docs/index.rst

 Both these settings can be overriden in the ``Form`` constructor by passing in ``csrf_enabled`` and ``csrf_session_key`` optional arguments respectively.

+In addition, there are additional configuration settings required for Recaptcha integration : see below.

 Creating forms
 --------------